khunny7/practice/README.md

 # practice
-practice repository for this and that.
+practice repository for this and that!